tthorntone/AdNauseam-Wiki/Block-more,-way-more.md

 But there is an interesting hosts file available which is not enabled by default out-of-the-box: [hpHosts ad/tracking servers](http://hosts-file.net/) list.
 This list contains over 20,000 hostnames linked to ad servers.

-I have been using this list since days now, and I really do not see many issues, i.e. unexpected web site "breakage".
+I have been using this list since days now, and I really do not see many issues, i.e. numerous unexpected web site "breakage".

 I cannot select this list by default for new install, since I have no idea yet how much risks "breaking" web page.
 But you may want to give it a try, adding an extra 20,000 ad servers to the filtering engine surely is of help (I may run a benchmark eventually to compare the locking power relative to plain out-of-the-box settings).